MichielTukker/WandaToolbox/CONTRIBUTING.md

 ```
 pip install wandatoolbox
 ```
+Note that not all dependencies are installed by default,  check requirements.txt

 ## Development installation and testing

 For development you can use the 'editable' installation:
 ```
+pip install -r requirements.txt
 pip install -e .
 pytest
 ```